pilif139/url-shortener/README.md

+# URL Shortener

-This is URL shortener Next.js app made with TypeScript, tailwindcss, prisma, zod for validation, JWT for session auth, and PostgreSQL for database.
+This is URL shortener Next.js app made with TypeScript, tailwindcss, prisma, zod for validation, JWT for session auth, and PostgresSQL for database that is containerized with docker.
 It is deployed on Vercel.

-Development database is running in docker container.

-To run in development
+## To run in development:
 ```
 npm install
 docker compose up